wagtail/wagtail/docs/advanced_topics/multi_site_multi_instance_multi_tenancy.rst

 Multi-instance
 --------------

-Multi-instance is a Wagtail project configuration where a single code base is used by multiple websites.
-Each website has its server process, settings file, and a dedicated database and media directory.
-This guarantees the total separation of all content.
+Multi-instance is a Wagtail project configuration where a single set of project files is used by multiple websites.
+Each website has its own settings file, and a dedicated database and media directory.
+Each website runs in its own server process.
+This guarantees the *total separation* of *all content*.

 Assume the domains a.com and b.com.
 Settings files can be `base.py`, `acom.py`, and `bcom.py`.
 The base settings will contain all settings like normal.
 The contents of site-specific settings override the base settings:

 .. code-block:: python

-   # acom.py
+   # settings/acom.py
    from base import *  # noqa

    ALLOWED_HOSTS = ['a.com']